 The camera has a CMOS (Complementary Metal–Oxide–Semiconductor) sensor at its core.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Olympus E-3 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Olympus equipped the E-3 with the TruePic III image processor.